vaginessa/Wifi_Mac_Change/README.md

 # Wifi_Mac_Change
+# Mac Address Change

 Wifi Mac Change for Android
+and
+Mac Address Change for Android

 I made this so I could change my wifi mac address.
 This works on Galaxy Avant and Galaxy Light with "Chainfire SuperSU" and "Stericson Busybox, RootShell, RootTools".